-California employee benefits and HR rules
+Guide to employee benefits and HR rules in California

 What are employee rights in California?

-Employees in California have many rights under state and federal law.
+Employees in California have many rights under state and federal employment law.
 If you have or plan to hire employees in the state, you'll need to know what protected rights your employees have, no matter the size of your organization.

-Some state rights include:
+Some state rights include1:

 Why are employment laws different in California?